 There are twelve guiding Agile Principles:

-- Actively accommodate requirement changes throughout the project delivery process
+2. Project managers should actively accommodate requirement changes throughout the project delivery process.

-- Collaboration between business stakeholders and team member throughout the project
+4. Project managers should encourage collaboration between business stakeholders and team members throughout the project.

-- Face-to-face conversations are central for efficient and effective communication
+6. Project managers consider face-to-face conversations central for efficient and effective communication.

-- Delivering functional value for the client is the primary measure of progress
+7. Delivering functional value for the client is the primary measure of progress according to project managers.

-- Self-organizing teams make for the best frameworks, requirements and designs
+11. Project managers believe that self-organising teams make for the best frameworks, requirements, and designs.

-Though there is no specific Agile process, there are many methodologies that have branched off and build specific processes based on these values and principles with popular one being Scrum, Lean and Kanban.
-Read more about those methodologies here.
+Though there is no specific Agile process, there are many methodologies that have branched off and build specific processes based on these values and principles with popular one being Scrum, Lean, and Kanban.

 Agile methodology benefits